-After the Spanish civil war, the city became popular destination for counterculture who wanted to escape Franco's strict conservative lifestyle.
-Sitges is still today known of its liberal attitude and easygoing lifestyle.
-Sitges has especially lively gay scene, which shows as a multitude of gay bars and nightclubs.
+After the Spanish civil war, the city became a popular destination for counterculture activists who wanted to escape Franco's strict conservative lifestyle.
+Even today, Sitges is known for its liberal attitude and easygoing lifestyle.
+Sitges has an especially lively gay scene with multitude of gay bars and nightclubs.

-Sitges film festival takes place in October, bringing dazzle and glamour to town along with Hollywood stars.
+Sitges film festival takes place in October each year, bringing dazzle and glamour to the town along with Hollywood stars.

 Where to stay in Sitges

 The center of Sitges is very compact.
-The area around the picture 13 has best selection restaurants and bars and the proximity to the beach is short.
-Families might also consider about Aiguadolç port area with a multitude of hotels and restaurants.
-Sometimes you will find better hotel deals from that area.
+The area around the picture 13 has the best selection restaurants and bars, and it’s close to the beach.
+Families might also want to consider Aiguadolç port area with a multitude of hotels and restaurants.
+Sometimes you’ll find better hotel deals on that area.
 The hotel prices are quite high during the summer months in Sitges.

 Things to do

-Sunbathing at the beautiful beaches is one of the main things to do in Sitges, yet strolling between the white washed houses and popping into museums & shops, enjoying fresh seafood and well-crafted cocktails in the busy nightlife of Sitges, are not to be missed either.
+Sunbathing at the beautiful beaches is the favorite activity for many in Sitges.
+However, you shouldn’t miss strolling between the white washed houses, popping into museums & shops, enjoying fresh seafood and well-crafted cocktails in the busy nightlife of Sitges, either.

 La Iglesia de San Bartolomé y Santa Tecla

-The church of La Iglesia de San Bartolomé y Santa Tecla is a Sitges landmark.
-The Gothic style church located right at the beach front has been there from 17th century.
+The church of La Iglesia de San Bartolomé y Santa Tecla is a famous landmark in Sitges.
+The Gothic style church, located right at the beach front, has been there ever since the 17th century.
 There is a catholic mass taking place every day at the church.

 Museu de Maricel

-The Museu de Maricel was created in 1969, when the old building was purchased to exhibit the private collection of a famous doctor who had an interest in art.
-The visit to the Maricel Museum begins with sculptures and altarpieces belonging to the Romanesque and Gothic periods, continuing to works from the Neoclassic period and Romanticism.
+The Museu de Maricel was created in 1969, when the old building was purchased to exhibit the private collection of a famous doctor with an interest in art.
+A visit to the Maricel Museum begins with sculptures and altarpieces belonging to the Romanesque and Gothic periods, and continues to works from the Neoclassic period and Romanticism.

 Museu Romantic Can Llopis

-A neoclassical building in the center of Sitges houses the Romantic Museum.
-The building’s first owner is Manuel Llopis i Fals, who bought it from his cousin to accommodate his family.
+The Romantic Museum is situated in a neoclassical building in the center of Sitges.
+The building’s first owner was Manuel Llopis i Fals, who bought it from his cousin to accommodate his family.
 The main floor is decorated with paintings by Pau Rigalt.
-The second floor held the collection of dolls of Lola Anglada from 1961.
+The second floor holds Lola Anglada’s collection of dolls from 1961.